Plasdom/SIKE/README.md

 ```
 ...to any python scripts which use SIKE.

-### 1. Initialise from temperature and density profiles
+### Option 1 - initialise from temperature and density profiles

 ```python
 import numpy as np